quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

     /// Allow the proposed transfers if and only if the args are the
     /// ABI encoding of the current one-time use passcode in storage.
     ///
-    /// NOTE: this lambda's behavior does not depend on the installer address,
+    /// NOTE: this lambda's behavior does not depend on what owning
+    /// address is set in `context.owner`; it depends only the contents
-    /// only the contents of the installed lambda's 0x00 storage slot function allow(
+    /// of the active lambda's 0x00 storage slot. function allow(
         IHieroHook.HookContext calldata context,
         ProposedTransfers memory proposedTransfers